Teay2026/Space_Invaders_Game/README.md

 **Description:**

-Space Invader is a classic arcade game that pays homage to the iconic Space Invaders title.
+Space Invaders is a classic arcade game that pays homage to the iconic Space Invaders title.
 Developed in Python, this game utilizes the `Tkinter` library for its graphical user interface (GUI).
 Tkinter is a powerful library in the Python ecosystem, providing a comprehensive set of tools and widgets for creating interactive and visually appealing applications.

 **How the Game Works:**